Code-Institute-Submissions/Only-Hikers-MS1/README.md

 ### Features Left to Implement
-- Events page where users can book into hikes as spaces will be limited due to health and safety
+- Events page where users can book into hikes (as spaces will be limited due to health and safety guidelines)
-- Expand on gallery and implement bootstraps carousel component for a nice slideshow efficiently
+- Add more images to the gallery page and implement bootstraps carousel component
-- Introduce a blog page and enable commenting on blogs and gallery to better connect users and open up the site to discussions
+- Introduce a blog page and enable commenting on blogs and gallery images to help connect users and open the site up for discussions
-- Set up the Back End script so that the subscription modal and contact form are sent for processing
+- Set up the Back End script so that the subscription modal and contact form information is processed

-## Technologies Used
+## Technology Used

 ### Languages Used